dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 </html>
 ```

 Next, set up a secure environment (HTTPs) to run the page "helloworld-pwa.html".
-This is because a secure environment is required for PWAs.
+This is required because PWAs only run in secure environments.

-In our case, we use IIS to set up a secure site at "https://localhost" and put the page at the root so that it can be accessed at "https://localhost/helloworld-pwa.html".
+In our case, we use IIS to set up a secure site at "https://localhost" and the page is put at the root so that it can be accessed at "https://localhost/helloworld-pwa.html".

 ## Make the app progressive